n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googledrive/shared-drive-operations.md

 - **Restrictions**: Restrictions for this shared drive (see [REST Resources: drives | Google Drive](https://developers.google.com/drive/api/reference/rest/v3/drives) for more details):
 	- **Admin Managed Restrictions**: When enabled, restrictions here will override the similarly named fields to true for any file inside of this shared drive.
 	- **Copy Requires Writer Permission**: Whether the options to copy, print, or download files inside this shared drive should be disabled for readers and commenters.
-	- **Domain Users Only**: Whether access to this shared drive and items inside this shared drive is restricted to users of the domain to which this shared drive belongs.
+	- **Domain Users Only**: Whether to restrict access to this shared drive and items inside this shared drive to users of the domain to which this shared drive belongs.
-	- **Drive Members Only**: Whether access to items inside this shared drive is restricted to its members.
+	- **Drive Members Only**: Whether to restrict access to items inside this shared drive to its members.

 Refer to the [Method: drives.update | Google Drive](https://developers.google.com/drive/api/reference/rest/v2/drives/update){:target=_blank .external-link} API documentation for more information.